November 12, 2025

 • shifts the tax from company to shareholder,

-• recognises the share cost separately as a capital loss.
+• recognises the share cost separately as a capital loss, and

-Whether this is favourable or not depends on who you are, how you are taxed, and what your broader portfolio looks like.
+Whether this is favourable or not depends on who you are, how you are taxed, which tax regime applies to you where relevant, and what your broader portfolio looks like.
 For now, the key is to understand the rules clearly, compare post-tax outcomes, and then decide how to respond when a buyback is announced.

 Disclaimer: This article is for informational and educational purposes only, based on the law as publicly available at the time of writing.
 It is not investment, tax, or financial advice, and should not be used as a substitute for personalised advice from a qualified professional who understands your specific situation.